 - 3.8.
-The remaining 70% of the additional cost must of course be found by the enterprise either from the revenues obtained by the sale of electricity or by virtue of transfers from the public budget.
-The Community scheme does not, therefore, replace national effort, but acts so as to reinforce and encourage it. - 3.9.
+The remaining 70% of the additional cost must of course be found by the enterprise either from the evenues obtained by the sale of electricity or by virtue of transfers from the public budget.
+The Community scheme does not, therefore, replace national effort, but acts so as to reinferce and encourage it. - 3.9.
 The Commission proposes that the funds should be made available through the budget of the Communities.
 In view of the multiannual character of the proposed actions the provision will also carry commitment authorisation.
-As the purpose of these grants is to reduce the Community's dependence on imported oil for electricity generation through promotion of the use of both Community and Third Country coal in power stations, and the grants would be made directly to the electricity undertakings, the funds will be provided under the EEC Treaty. - 3.10.
-This scheme will be complementary to the existing financial mechanisms which support, at a Community level, investment in power stations.
-In particular, there are the loan facilities and interest rebates available under the E.C.S.C.
-Treaty and the General Loan facilities offered by the European Investment Bank.
-It is to be examined as to whether additional inducements for the construction of coal-fired power stations through 3 percent interest rebates can be provided from the Community budget during the first five years of such ECSC and EIB loans. - 3.11.
+As the purpose of these grants is to reduce the Community's deposition of the use of both Community and Third Country coal in power stations, and the grants would be made directly to the electricity undertak that, the funds will be provided under the EEC Treaty. - 3.11.
 The Commission will be exploring ways to develop these instruments further, but believes that their full potential cannot be realised in the short term, before there has been much more progress towards an energy pricing policy and towards a Community policy for encouraging and promoting indigeneous fuel resources. - 3.12.
 A system of capital grants is particularly attractive for projects involving the conversion or modernisation of existing power stations, since, in those circumstances, it can represent 30% of the total outlay.
 Such projects, because of their lower capital cost in relation to the increase in capacity, would be favourably placed in a competitive situation for the allocation of funds.
-The effect of such projects would generally be more immediate than for new installations.
-It is expected that at least half the available funds will be used to support such projects.
+The effect of such projects would generally be note immediate than for new installations.
+It is expected that at least of the available funds will be used to support such projects.